-The Saugatuck Music Festivals PDF by Mike Sweeney is a terrific history of those events and the times.
+The Saugatuck Music Festivals PDF by Mike Sweeney is a terrific historical summary of those events and the times.

 We whole-heartedly invite all who have participated, or have acquired information, to share your experience and add to the records, documents and reports that chronicle the Music Festivals Archive.
 We would truly love to hear from you and record your stories!
-Please email us at firstname.lastname@example.org, Text or Tweet, or call 269-857-7901.
+Please email us at firstname.lastname@example.org or call 269-857-7901.

 The Oral History Project an open invitation to life-long and modern residents, summer populace, frequent visitors, or any person with stories, events or reminiscences, to share their knowledge and involvement with the Saugatuck-Douglas area to better understand historical significance through the impact and dynamics of personal experience.